swiss-transplant-cohort-study/3LC-user-manual/docs/source/OrganCont.rst

 For all cases, please enter the *date of the imaging*, the *number of active leasions* found in the imaging as well as the size (in mm) of the largest tumor lesion.
 Further, indicate if the *tumor staging* at this timepoint timepoint (at Diagnosis, at Listing Evaluation and Pretransplant) is inside or outside the Milan criteria.

 .. tip:: Definition of Milan criteria (Tumor size and number): either a single tumor with a diameter of ≤ 5 cm or no more than three tumors, with each tumor measuring  ≤ 3 cm in diameter.

 Please indicate if in the biopsy or per imaging diagnosis macrovascular invasion was detected (‘yes’, ‘no’, or ‘missing’).

-Moreover we enter the Biopsy ID of the biopsy taken at this timepoint timepoint (at Diagnosis, at Listing Evaluation and Pretransplant) and the according histopathology biopsy ID.
+Moreover we enter the **Biopsy ID** of the biopsy taken at this timepoint (at Diagnosis, at Listing Evaluation and Pretransplant) and the according histopathology biopsy ID.
 If there is no staging at a certain timepoint, choose the red ‘missing’ button to set all the values to missing.

 .. image:: OrgContLiver9.png